 |Time Zone||Atlantic Daylight Time (UTC-3)|

 |Postal Address||VE9SLH, 50 Lighthouse Road, Grand Manan, NB, E5G 2A2 (Canada)|

-If you are on the Island during the weekend, drop in and say hello, you'll find the operation in the "bell house" right next to the fog horn (far left in picture above).
+If you are on the Island during a ILLW weekend, drop in and say hello, you'll find the operation in the "bell house" right next to the fog horn (far left in picture above).
 Beware of that foghorn if you come on a foggy day!

 We want to express great appreciation to the Swallowtail Keepers Society and the Village of Grand Manan for their co-operation and patience with our visit, and thanks to VE9SK (Sterling) for use of the VE9SLH call.